 Gold Coast waterways include all rivers, canals, lakes and dams within the City of Gold Coast local government area as well as the areas at the mouth of the Nerang River, Currumbin Creek and Tallebudgera Creek.
 Assets include the Gold Coast Seaway and Sand Bypass System, including interests in the associated Crown reserves of Doug Jennings Park, Wave Break Island and the southern tip of South Stradbroke Island – and a recognised network of 33 channels

 We’re a statutory authority led by a decision-making board of seven members and Chief Executive Officer Hal Morris.
-The board is appointed by, and accountable to the Minister for Main Roads, Road Safety and Ports and Minister for Energy and Water Supply, the Honourable Mark Bailey MP.
+The board is appointed by, and accountable to the Minister for Transport and Main Roads, the Honourable Mark Bailey MP.

 The Gold Coast Waterways Authority Act (2012) requires GCWA to prepare a 10-year Waterways Management Strategy and an annual Waterways Management Program that provides a rolling 1+3-year investment plan.
 Investment under the Program must be consistent with the Strategy.